TowhidKashem/image-dataset-prepper/README.md

 <br />

 <p>When preparing datasets for training image classification models it's a real pain to manually sift through thousands of images to weed out the inaccurate, duplicate and broken ones.
-This app aims to make the process a little more tolerable by allowing you to use keyboard shortcuts to quickly cycle through all the images in a folder and delete the ones you don't want.</p>
+This cross-platform app aims to make the process a little more tolerable by allowing you to use keyboard shortcuts to quickly cycle through all the images in a folder and delete the ones you don't want.</p>

 ## Installation